Choosing bread for babies is an exciting time because it means your baby is ready for new textures.

 Selecting the best bread for your baby can feel daunting at first, particularly if you are concerned about choking.

-Then there’s food allergies or worries about constipation or diarrhoea on your mind.
+Then there are food allergies or worries about constipation or diarrhoea on your mind.

-If questions like these are worrying you and you just want to know what’s the best bread for babies, then this article and accompanying podcast episode is for you.
+If questions like these are worrying you and you just want to know what’s the best bread for babies, then this article and accompanying podcast episode are for you.